eldarht/TDT4200_assignment4/README.md

 e) Measure one of the functions identified in task 2 d.

 getInitialValue has a total runtime of about 9.182 sec when it runs 211440966 times as it does in the baseline.

+## Task 3

+c)  Now  use  the  findings  from  Callgrind  and  perform  optimizations  on  thedocumented bottlenecks.

+- Changed time spent on getInitialValue from 9.182 to 0.064 by saving the old InitialValue instead of recomputing.
+Calls to function reduced to 1048576 from 211440966.